AlvaroMS25/nightingale/IMPLEMENTATION.md

 ``
 session: Integer.
 The session id of the session to resume, this is the id received in the Ready event ``

+After successfully resuming a session, the server will send a [Ready](#ready) event.
+In this case, the `field` players will contain all the players that are present in the server, this can be used to synchronize players with the client after resuming sessions.

 # Incoming Events
 Nightingale sends events to the clients via the WebSocket gateway, all events have the following